Birmingham - A Level Courses

 Transfers at the end of Year 12

-Although many students who started in the sixth form in September 2015 will not be receiving public examination results in their reformed A levels at the end of their first year, there will of course be just as many students as ever who need to make a fresh start half way through the course in a new environment.
+Although many students studying reformed A levels will not be receiving public examination results at the end of their first year, there will of course be just as many students as ever who need to make a fresh start half way through the course in a new environment.
 MPW’s so called “value-add” for students who transfer at the end of Year 12 has always been especially high with a disproportionate number of high achievers (prize winners) coming from this category.
 Again, we continue to offer self-contained completion courses across the full suite of subjects.
 And, for those students who need to make a full restart over two years our two-year courses often provide a more appetising solution than having to repeat Year 12 at school alongside a younger age cohort.